datopian/ckan-cloud-docker/README.md

 >**Note**: Depending on any custom configurations you have, you might need to adjust the variables in `db/migration/upgrade_databases.sh` (and others, such as your custom `docker-compose` file, or your custom `.ini` file) to match your setup.

+>**Important**: While following the migration steps, you will create backups of the DBs to migrate to the new upgraded CKAN instance.
+A more robust backup is recommended, in the case that you need to revert to the old CKAN 2.7 instance ().
+It's recommended to either take a snapshot (or similar) of your server before beginning the migration, or to make a full copy of `/var/lib/docker` (or wherever your Docker data is stored) to ensure you can revert if needed.
+If your cloud server doesn't have space to store the copy, you will need to copy it to another server or storage location (e.g., S3, Google Cloud Storage, or locally using `scp`, `rsync`, etc.).
+For steps on how to revert to the old CKAN 2.7 instance _without_ a full system or Docker data backup, see the [Reverting to the old CKAN 2.7 instance](#reverting-to-the-old-ckan-27-instance) section below.

 1. Start up your _current_ instance (if it's not running already, **don't pull the latest changes yet**): `make start O=vital-strategies`
 2. Pull the latest changes: `git pull` (**Important**: don't stop your instance yet—make sure it's still running when you pull this, as you need to run the next command on your _current_ instance, and the command only exists on the new branch)
 3. Backup the DBs: `make backup-db O=vital-strategies` (confirm that you have `ckan.dump`, `datastore.dump` and `ckan_data.tar.gz` in the current directory after running this command)